How to Switch to Solar Power?

 The ITC is a 30% tax credit for solar systems on residential and commercial properties.
 The residential and commercial solar ITC has helped the U.S. solar industry grow by more than 10,000% since it was implemented in 2006, with an average annual growth of 50% over the last decade alone.
 Most recently, congress has passed a two year delay of the ITC phase down in 2020 allowing more homeowners to be eligible.

 According to the Solar Energy Industries Association (SEIA), Massachusetts ranks in the top ten solar states in the United States with 1,020 megawatts (MW) of solar installations, enough to power 163,000 homes.

 In the state of MA, state officials have invested $7.5 million dollars into solar, and have predicted a growth projection of 1,553 MW or 1,553,000 kW over the next 5 years.

 Momentum Solar is in Massachusetts

-Momentum Solar is known for its “no-strings-attached” offering — homeowners can go solar for no money out of pocket and pay a lower electric bill.
-Roof repairs or replacement are offered wholesale for homes that are being prepped for installation, and complimentary tree removal is offered for qualifying homes.
-No-obligation consultations are free and important to offer in the Silver State that is continually experiencing stress on the power grid.
+Momentum Solar is known for its’ “no-strings-attached” offering — homeowners can go solar for little-to-no money out of pocket and, oftentimes, have the benefit of a lower electric bill.
+Affordable roof repairs or replacements are offered for homes that are being prepped for installation.

 Momentum Solar is committed to helping Massachusetts homeowners convert to clean, solar energy.
 We provide guidance at every step in the process, which includes helping you determine the best way to finance your system.
 In Massachusetts, three options are available to you: